eboto/Conductor/README.md

 ##Installation

 Conductor is built as a modern static library, based on some of the excellent conventions detailed by Jonah Williams on [Using Open Source Static Libraries in Xcode 4](http://blog.carbonfive.com/2011/04/04/using-open-source-static-libraries-in-xcode-4/).
-I highly recommend adhering to these conventions.
+I highly recommend reading this to understand how the installation process works.

 1. Add Conductor as a git submodule to your repository. `git submodule add git@github.com:ChazInc/Conductor.git`
 2. Add `Conductor.xcodeproj` to your project. `File > Add Files to "MyProject"…`